ros-controls/roscon2022_workshop/README.md

 Thank you for your interest in ros2_control.
 This repository was developed with the purpose of supporting the workshop on *ros2_control* @ ROSCon2022 in Kyoto, Japan.
-Whether you participated or not, this repository will provide you with detailed instructions on how to use the *ros2_control* framework, explaining the functionality and purpose of its individual parts.
+Whether you participated or not, the repository will provide you with detailed instructions on how to use the *ros2_control* framework and explain functionality and purpose of its individual parts.

 ### Installing this repository